 We’ve told you about some of Columbus’s typical heating and furnace problems before, but we’re back with a few more issues that could cause your heating equipment to fail in the middle of this miserable cold.

 Lack of Maintenance

 Not only does annual system maintenance help your furnace run up to 30% more efficiently and extend the life of the equipment, it’s also demanded by most manufacturers to maintain your system’s warranty.
 For both of these reasons, you should definitely invest in annual furnace tune-ups.
 Catching little issues early can help prevent them from becoming huge (expensive!) furnace problems.

 System Wear and Tear

 If you’re running your heating system all winter long to remain warm, usual wear and tear on the elements is to be expected – primarily in older furnaces.
 Stress on your belts and bearings can cause the system to overheat or result in problems with the fan motors, creating air flow problems.

 Clogged Air Filters

-If you have any issues with your furnace regarding these or other common furnace problems, or want to schedule a tune-up to make sure your furnace is ready to keep you safe and warm all winter long, call Service Experts Heating & Air Conditioning and 614-334-3192 today and we’ll make sure your equipment is functioning properly.
+If you have any issues with your furnace regarding these or other common furnace problems, or want to set up a tune-up to make sure your furnace is ready to keep you safe and warm all winter long, call Service Experts Heating & Air Conditioning and 614-334-3192 today and we’ll make sure your equipment is functioning properly.